xzel23/utility/README.md

 ### 20.0.0 (work in progress)

-- Many breaking changes and additions to the JavaFX related API.
-The API is now more consistent and much functionality has been added as well as many bug fixes and improvements were implemented.

-- The minimum Java version is 21, except for the StreamGathererUtil class that now requires Java 25 instead of Java 24.

-- Introduce a BOM artifact
+- **Minimum Java version**: Java 21.
+Java 25 is required for `StreamGathererUtil` and dark mode detection.
+  If your project uses Java 24, please upgrade.

-    - A new artefact `utility-bom` has been introduced that specifies the version for all modules.
+- **IBOM artifact:** A new artefact `utility-bom` has been introduced that specifies the version for all modules.

+- **Fixes and improvements:** Many small improvements and bug fixes across the board, both for correctness and performance.

+- **JavaFX overhaul:** Much of the code has been rewritten or undergone major refactorings to make the interface more consistent and easier to use.

+- **New package `com.dua3.utility.application`:** adds utilities and classes to support application dvelopment:
+    - A standard way to access the application Preferences.
+    - Managing the applications user interface mode (light/dark/system default) and track the system setting.
+      Look at the `FxLogPaneSample` or `DarkModeSample` to see how to use this in JavaFX or Swing applications.
+    - A recently used documents implementation that automatically persists the list of recently used documents between application runs.

-- Run tasks for samples
-    - Run tasks have been added for the sample applications.
+- **Run tasks for samples:** To make running the samples easier, run tasks have been added to the build files.

-- CI workflow and deployment
+- **CI workflow and deployment:**
     - The CI workflow has been completely rewritten.
     - The Project has been migrated from OSS-RH to Maven Central Publish Portal.
     - Deployments are done through GitHub actions using JReleaser, snapshots are published to Maven snapshots.
     - Javadoc is automatically published to GitHub Pages after each succesfull CI build.

 #### Changes per package

+- Package `utility.application`
+    - New utility class `ApplicationUtil`.
+    - New class `DarkModeDetector`.
+    - New record `LicenseData`.
+    - New class `RecentlyUsedDocuments`.

 - Package `utility.crypt`
     - Introduced a new package that replaces the old `CryptUtil` class in `utility.lang`.